Lauren Summer Poses Topless With Rolls Of Toilet Paper: ‘Flexing In 2020’

 Instagram sensation Lauren Summer tantalized her 2.2 million followers with a sexy and sassy double Instagram update in which she flaunted her buxom physique.
 Lauren posed on a bed covered with white linens.
 The decor in the space was simple, with a piece of art on the wall behind the bed, and a large plant in the corner of the room.

-Lauren held two rolls of toilet paper in front of her chest, and glanced down with a startled expression on her face.
-Her brunette locks were parted slightly to the side, and cascaded down her chest in soft waves.
+Lauren held two rolls of toilet paper in front of her chest and glanced down with a startled expression on her face.
+Her brunette locks were parted slightly to the side and cascaded down her chest in soft waves.
 She followed up the first snap with a second in which she stared straight at the camera with a cheeky smile on her face.
+You can see the photos below.

+Flexing in 2020 be like ???? _____________________ Okay but all jokes aside, hope everyone’s doing alright and taking care of themselves!
+Wash your hands, be smart, but don’t panic (Or buy toilet paper in bulk).
+We’ll be alright!
+Check out CDC.gov to learn more and stay informed. ???? xoxo

-The photos were taken in Los Angeles, California, as the geotag of the post indicated.
-In the caption of the post, Lauren referenced the fact that people are stocking up on toilet paper by saying “flexing in 2020 be like.”
+The snaps appeared to be taken in Los Angeles, California, as the geotag of the post indicated.
+In the caption of the post, Lauren referenced the fact that people are stocking up on toilet paper because of the coronavirus by saying “flexing in 2020 be like.”

 She followed up her sassy statement with a more serious blurb about staying safe.
 Lauren’s fans couldn’t get enough of the smoking hot Instagram update, and the post racked up over 29,700 likes within just 18 minutes.
 In less than 20 minutes, the post also received 844 comments from Lauren’s eager followers.